Italian bonds react little to hawkish counter-proposal to recovery fund

 By Yoruk Bahceli

-LONDON, May 20 (Reuters) - Italian bond yields held near multi-week lows early Wednesday, undeterred by the prospect of a hawkish counter-proposal to a plan for a recovery fund offered by France and Germany.
+LONDON, May 20 (Reuters) - Italian bond yields held near multi-week lows on Wednesday, despite the prospect of a hawkish counter-proposal to a plan for a recovery fund offered by France and Germany.

 A group of European Union states will propose funding coronavirus recovery efforts with loans, not grants, as the Franco-German plans for a 500 billion-euro fund call for, Austrian Chancellor Sebastian Kurz said on Tuesday.
 His Dutch, Danish and Swedish counterparts agree, Kurz said.